 Clarisse Cunha Linke is a Brazilian with eleven years experience in social policy, planning and implementation in Brazil, Mozambique and Namibia.
-She holds an MSc in Social Policy, NGO and Development from the London School of Economics and Political Science and an MBE in NGO and Civil Society from the Institute of Economics, Rio de Janeiro Federal University, Brazil.
+She holds an MSc in Social Policy, NGO and Development from the London School of Economics and Political Science, where she graduated with Distinction and was the winner of the “Titmuss Examination Prize”.
+She also holds a MBE in NGO and Civil Society from the Institute of Economics, Rio de Janeiro Federal University, Brazil.
 From 2006-2011, Clarisse was one of the Bicycling Empowerment Network Namibia (BEN Namibia) directors, where she played a key role in the expansion of BEN Namibia’s activities, helping it develop the biggest community-based enterprise bicycle distribution network in sub-Saharan Africa.
+In 2010 she was the winner of the Ashoka Changemakers Challenge “Women, Tools and Technology”.
 Clarisse joined ITDP Brazil in January 2012.

 Celia Regina Alves de Souza | Financial and Administrative Director